parkinsons-toolkit/app-content/pages-content/managing-symptoms/balance-and-falls.md

 - Where possible, it will also help to address other factors that can contribute such as pain, tiredness and stress.
 - Many falls are associated with drops in blood pressure.
 There are tips for dealing with this on the <a href="/learn/managing-symptoms/dizziness" class="internal-link">_Dizziness_</a> page.
 - Ensure you have appropriate footwear.
 Low heels or flat soles are better, and solid shoes with good support are better.
 Try to avoid unsupportive shoes, such as flip-flops, floppy slippers, or high heels.
-- Get a sight test – see <a href="/learn/living-with-parkinsons/optimising-wellbeing/lifestyle-factors" class="internal-link">_Lifestyle Factors_</a> page for more information.
+- Get a sight test – see the <a href="/learn/living-with-parkinsons/optimising-wellbeing/lifestyle-factors" class="internal-link">_Lifestyle Factors_</a> page for more information.

 ### Environment
 - Ensure adequate lighting.